The Ultimate Guide to Orthodontics and How to Confidently Select an Orthodontist

 Will I need teeth slenderizing with clear aligners or braces?

 What is teeth slenderizing?
 Good question.
 It is a procedure that is routinely performed by orthodontists, which involves very minimal reshaping between teeth.
 Your orthodontist may perform teeth slenderizing to fit your teeth better and to get the optimum aesthetic results regardless of whether you have clear aligners or braces; most of the time you will not even realize that you have had this procedure done on you.
-Here we go again, this is another reason to select an orthodontic specialist for your orthodontic treatment compared to your family, cosmetic dentist.
+This is another reason to select an orthodontic specialist for your orthodontic treatment compared to your family, cosmetic dentist.
 To give you the best fit of your teeth and the optimal aesthetic results, orthodontists perform these procedures routinely and are very comfortable with them.
 General dentists perform such a procedure rarely.
 For example, if your house AC breaks who do you call?
 Do you call the AC technician or do you call the general handyman?
 Even though the general handyman may be able to fix the AC, you have a higher chance of getting a more predictable and faster fix from the AC technician.
 Unlike your AC parts, your smile and teeth are not easily replaceable.
 So why would you take chances with your smile?

 What is the biggest mistake people make?